A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Explicit constructions of MSRD codes

 \subsection{Using Algebraic-Geometry (AG) codes}

 In this subsection, we explore the case where $ \mathcal{C}_{\boldsymbol\gamma} \subseteq \mathbb{F}_{q^r}^\mu $ is an Algebraic-Geometry code, or AG code for short.
-AG codes have only been proposed to construct PMDS codes in \cite{guruswami-PMDS}, to the best of our knowledge.
-However, it is not clear whether or not the PMDS codes in \cite{guruswami-PMDS} are built from or may produce MSRD codes, as the obtained parameters in this work and in \cite{guruswami-PMDS} are different.
+AG codes have been proposed to construct PMDS codes in \cite{neri-PMDS, guruswami-PMDS}, but they have not yet been used to construct MSRD codes.